Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Examples

 \section{Examples}

-In this paper we want to analyze the following examples with increasing complexity: \begin{enumerate} \item The simplest example is a generic game with two players and the following deck:
+The following examples of increasing complexity are analyzed\footnote{The source code for these examples is freely available upon request.}: \begin{enumerate} \item The simplest example is a generic two-player game with the following deck:

-While the particular selection of cards does not matter much in this setting, it is important to notice the selected cards are a \emph{totally} ordered subset with respect to the trick-taking relation.
-This first example will already be helpful in representing the superposition of all possible distributions, playing a card, taking the trick, and counting the points at the end of the game.
+While the particular selection of cards does not matter much in this setting, it is important to note that the selected cards form a \emph{totally} ordered subset with respect to the trick-taking relation.
+This first example already helps to represent the superposition of all possible distributions, playing a card, taking the trick, and counting the points at the end of the game.

-\item A slightly more complex example describes a game with three players and nine cards.
-Again, we assume that the cards are totally ordered with respect to trick-taking.
-However, we will assume here two different suits: trump and one other suit, so that following suit will become relevant.
+\item The second example is a game with three players and six cards.
+Intuitively, it is not obvious which of the two cards in forehand's hand is better to play.
+Following suit will become relevant, and another qubit is needed to store which player took the first trick.

-\item The full game with 32 cards and three players.
-This is beyond current capabilities of quantum computers, so we will focus on a heuristic analysis. \end{enumerate}
+\item The final case is the full game with 32 cards and three players.
+Since this is beyond the current capabilities of quantum computers, the focus is on a heuristic analysis. \end{enumerate}